Understanding NF2 >

 It can be harder to reach iron goals with non-heme irons, but the following can help without requiring a large quality of food to meet goals:

-1. Eating some heme iron with other sources of non-heme iron, the iron is more completely absorbed.
+1. Eating some heme iron with other sources of non-heme iron makes the iron more wholly absorbed.

 2. Food with iron can have a higher rate of absorption if eaten along with a good source of vitamin C. Sources of Vitamin C include; orange juice, broccoli, strawberries, tomatoes, citrus fruits like strawberries, red peppers, yellow peppers and orange peppers, or eat non heme iron foods with a food from the meat, fish, and poultry group.